- William Shakespeare

 Nonviolent Action as a Political Strategy

 While faith- or philosophy-based nonviolence often leads to political change, one can also look at nonviolence from a strategic lens.
 By combining nonviolent discipline with solidarity and persistence in struggle, the nonviolent actionists cause the violence of the opponent's repression to be exposed in the worst possible light.
 Non-violent action acts in three ways to change opponents' behavior: conversion, accommodation and coercion.
 Conversion involves a change of heart in the opponent.
 At the other extreme, coercion, the opponent acquiesces to the demands of the protestors because s/he feels forced to.
-In between is accommodation, in which the opponent resolves to grant the demands of the nonviolent actionists without having changed his mind about the issues involved.
-Gene Sharp, the leading scholar of strategic nonviolence distinguishes between three major categories of nonviolent action:
+In between is accommodation, in which the opponent agrees to grant the demands of the nonviolent actionists without having changed his or her mind about the issues involved.
+Gene Sharp, the leading scholar of strategic nonviolence, distinguishes between three major categories of nonviolent action: